Pontic Greek genocide: First phase (1914–1918)

 The first repressions of Greeks in 1913–1914 barely reached the Pontus region, as they were mostly directed towards Western Anatolia.
 Mass deportations in the region began in 1915 in Western Pontus and part of Eastern, which Russian army had not captured yet.

 The Ottoman government brutally persecuted the Pontic Greek community, but did not plan a full-scale extermination similar to the Armenian genocide due to multiple factors.
 The Greeks had a nation-state, unlike the Armenians, so the Committee of Union and Progress did not want to provoke Athens (which were neutral until 1916) into siding with the Entente.
 Greece also had a Muslim minority and could start a similar campaign toward it.
-Additionally, if it was possible to portray Armenians as "rebels", Greeks clearly did not rise up.

-With this in mind, Young Turks followed the tactic of "white massacres": deportations and forced labor.
+With this in mind, Unionists followed the tactic of "white massacres": deportations and forced labor.

 Pontic Greek men (aged 18–48) were forcibly conscripted into labor battalions and died in large numbers, sometimes over 90 percent.
 "The life of a Greek in a labor gang is generally about two months", a British intelligence officer held hostage by the Turks in the eastern vilayets estimated.
-In this way, the Young Turk regime solved two problems at once; they could move military material and do so by killing Pontic men by indirect means (working them to death).
+In this way, the CUP regime solved two problems at once; they could move military material and do so by killing Pontic men by indirect means (working them to death).
 The extermination of fighting-age males was central to the genocidal plans, as it eliminated a significant portion of the population capable of resistance.

 Beginning in the countryside and later in urban areas, the Turks raided Pontic Greek homesteads and initiated the deportation process.
 Victims were marched in caravans, where they usually experienced death rates of 80–90 percent.
 These caravans were subjected to brutal treatment, well documented by a number of penetrating studies of the genocide.
 When the escorts desired, they abused victims, sometimes committing massacres through direct killings.

 Deportations involved chiefly women and children as, by early 1915, most adult men had been mobilized in labor battalions.

 In January 1916, the Russians launched a major offensive.
 As the result, they broke through the Ottoman defences and by April captured a huge area of Eastern Pontus, including Rize and Trabzon.
 During the retreat, Kamil Pasha ordered the deportation of Greek villagers.
 It was conducted in winter, when temperature was close to zero, so many froze on the road.
 During spring and summer, the authorities continued deportations, which affected dozens of villages in Trabzon vilayet.
 Some Greeks fled to surrounding forests and mountains.
 Many women were rounded up and taken to Vazelon Monastery, where Turks "first violated them, and then put them to death".